Jobseeker’s Allowance is a benefit for people who are unemployed or working fewer than 16 hours a week, and are looking for work.

 The amount you get may be affected by part-time earnings or an occupational or personal pension.
 Only your earnings are taken into account – any earnings of a partner are ignored.

-It is not means-tested, so it is not affected by other income or savings you may have.
+It's not means-tested, so it's not affected by other income or savings you may have.

 How much will i receive?